NoahEBruce/STT_Project/README.md

 # STT_Project
-Simple Speech to Text Project
+Simple Speech to Text Project that works with both English and Japanese